angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 * **Phased Execution:** These effects can be registered for specific phases of the render cycle.
   The Angular team recommends adhering to these phases for optimal performance.
-* **Signal Integration:** These effects are supposed to work seamlessly with Angular’s signal reactivity system, and signals can be set during the phases.
+* **Signal Integration:** These effects are supposed to work seamlessly with Angular's signal reactivity system, and signals can be set during the phases.
 * **Selective Execution:** These effects only rerun when they are "dirty" due to signal dependencies.
-If no signal changes, the effect won’t trigger again.
+If no signal changes, the effect won't trigger again.
 * **No SSR:** These effects execute only in browser environments, not on the server.